-Five standards that are currently in use have been made from material collected underground at Augusta (AGD08-01, MR11-01, MR 0.2, MR04-06 and MR30-20), and are routinely submitted to Onsite.
-Mandalay also routinely uses a commercially available, gold-only standard (G310-6) sourced from Geostats Pty Ltd and provided to Onsite.
+Five standards have been used for quality control in 2018.
+Three have been made from material collected from Augusta (MR04/06, MR-C1 and MR-F1), and are routinely submitted to Onsite.
+MR04/06, MR-C1 and MR-F1 are Sb and Au only standards.
+Mandalay also routinely uses a commercially available, Auonly standard (G310-6) and Sb-Au standard (GSB-02) which Onsite sources from Geostats Pty Ltd.

 A standard is sent with each batch of exploration samples (on average 1 standard per 25 samples) and with each batch of the underground face samples (on average 2 different standards per batch).